 In 2020, successful businesses know how to harness financial statement data.
 But for transport carriers, government deregulation of the industry has made it hard to come by standardized facts and figures for decision making.

-Jerry Noonan, CPA and the founder of Carriernet, Carriernet Connect Accounting and Dispatch Software System and Author of “When the Rubber Hits the Road,” says this leads to generating inadequate revenue and inadequate record keeping — two surefire reasons transport businesses fail.
+Jerry Noonan, CPA and founder of Carriernet, Carriernet Truckwin accounting and dispatch software and Author of “When the Rubber Hits the Road,” says this leads to generating inadequate revenue and inadequate record keeping — two surefire reasons transport businesses fail.

 Here, Noonan explains some commonly overlooked areas all carriers should understand before every run.